Combinatorics problems are a major part of programming contests. This article explains how to efficiently count combinations using modular arithmetic.

 Factorials precomputation

-Calculating factorials can very quickly lead to very big numbers, so these kinds of problems standardly ask for an answer modulo a prime number.
+Factorials grow extremely fast, so these problems typically ask for the answer modulo a prime number.
 Since we are using modular arithmetic, we can easily precompute all factorials up to n.
-That is enough for nominator part of the formula.
+That covers the numerator of the formula.

 factorial = [1]